Multiangle light scattering: Branching and molecular conformation

 Where $R^2$ is the mean square radius of branched and linear macromolecules with identical molar masses.
 By utilizing MALS in conjunction with a concentration detector as described above, one create a log-log plot of the root-mean-square radius vs molar mass.
 The slope of this plot yields the branching ratio, g.

 In addition to branching, the log-log plot of size vs. molar mass indicates the shape or conformation of a macromolecule.
 An increase in the slope of the plot indicates a variation in conformation of a polymer from spherical to random coil to linear.
 Combining the mean-square radius from MALS with the hydrodynamic radius $r_h$ attained from DLS measurements yields the shape factor ρ = $\frac{r_g}{r_h}$, for each macromolecular size fraction.

 Other applications

 Other MALS applications include nanoparticle sizing, protein aggregation studies, protein-protein interactions, electrophoretic mobility or zeta potential.
-MALS techniques have been adopted for the study of pharmaceutical drug stability and use in nanomedicine.
+MALS techniques have been adopted for the study of pharmaceutical drug stability, crystal nucleation and crystallization kinetics and use in nanomedicine.